Intel-bigdata/SSM/docs/hdfs-ssm-design.md

 	* Schedule the execution of storage related actions

 * ActionExecutor
-	* Execute actions generated
+	* Execute generated actions

 ## Rules
 A rule is an interface between user and SSM, through which the user tells SSM how to function.
-A rule defines all the things for SSM to work: at what time, analysis what kind of metrics and conditions, and what actions should be taken when the conditions are true.
+A rule defines all the things for SSM to work: at what time, to analyze what kind of metrics and conditions, and what actions should be taken when the conditions are met.
 By writing rules, a user can easily manage their cluster and adjust its behavior for certain purposes.
 ![](https://github.com/Intel-bigdata/SSM/blob/trunk/docs/image/usage.png)

 ### Rule Syntax